 In March of 2012, the city and a group of interested gardeners began to explore the possibility of creating a community garden.
 The Conservation Commission agreed to use a piece of conservation land on Stow Rd. for the garden.
 This land was formerly a turkey farm.
 Over the subsequent four months, many dedicated volunteers came forward to transform the selected area into a workable garden space.
 On June 20th of 2012, the Cider Knoll Community Garden was unveiled.
 It is a big step towards becoming a more sustainable community.
 Gardeners are growing vegetables and flowers in their plots, and the harvests thus far have been bountiful.

 Special Thanks To: Mitchell McLean; Eagle Scout and Marlborough Troop #2 for organizing the construction and installation of the fencing around the garden; Lynn Faust; Grace Baptist Church's Second Saturday for organizing the volunteer crew; Reg Burgess for volunteering with his tractor and contributing endless hours to the project; the Marlborough DPW for delivering wood chips and helping as needed; Patrick Mauro of CMS Inc. for donating eight truckloads of rich black topsoil; and Dennis Demers of Demers Construction for providing the backhoe and labor needed to remove larger rocks.
+In 2010 Benches were installed by Ethan Matchinski, Eagle Scout from Troop 303.
 In Summer 2014, a shed was built by James Read, Eagle Scout, to house tools and supplies.
 Thanks to members of Boy Scout Troop #2 Marlborough for their contributions of time and materials.

 Community Garden Contact